chelseyqc/holbertonschool-low_level_programming/variables_if_else_while/README.md

 [5-print_numbers.c](https://github.com/chelseyqc/holbertonschool-low_level_programming/blob/master/variables_if_else_while/5-print_numbers.c) - A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line

+[6-print_numberz.c](https://github.com/chelseyqc/holbertonschool-low_level_programming/blob/master/variables_if_else_while/6-print_numberz.c) - A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line using `putchar`